CDRouter SNMP User Guide

 Testing Exercises

-A great way to start testing an SNMP enabled CPE with CDRouter is to simply configure and run each of the applicable test modules included with the CDRouter SNMP add-on individually.
+A great way to start testing an SNMP enabled CPE with CDRouter is to simply configure and run each of the applicable test modules included with the CDRouter SNMP expansion individually.
 Analysis of these initial results will provide valuable insight and may help identify basic functional issues within the DUT that should be addressed.

 The following sections describe some of the more common advanced testing exercises that are possible with CDRouter SNMP.